tyamakadopatho2-ops/Pathologist-Repository-for-Open-Science/README.md

-# DMD Critical-Period Analyses — Code Archive
+# DMD Doctoral Dissetation Analysis — Special Branch
-This repository mainly provides a stable, citable archive of analysis code accompanying my Duchenne muscular dystrophy (DMD) studies.
+This branch specifically archives the analysis scripts and reproducibility materials associated with my doctoral dissertation on Duchenne muscular dystrophy (DMD).

-Scope: minimal top-level; all analysis scripts live in dedicated branches.
-The main branch contains this README and the license only.
+## Contents and Purpose

-## What this repo is (and is not)
+1) R scripts used for statistical analyses described in my doctoral dissertation.
-The goal is reproducibility and scholarly transparency.
-Each branch includes its own README with exact instructions, versions, and data accession IDs.
-The main page does not reproduce those details and does not mirror datasets.
+2) Clearly documented methods, software versions, and random seeds for complete reproducibility.

-## How to use this archive
+## How to reproduce the analyses
-1) Choose the branch that matches the manuscript you want to reproduce.
+1) Download or clone this branch.
-2) Follow that branch’s README end‑to‑end.
+2) Follow the instructions provided in each R script (set seeds are included for exact reproducibility).
-3) If you need to report a technical issue, open an Issue with the exact branch name and commit hash.
+3) See sessionInfo() and renv.lock for detailed dependency management.

 ## Reproducibility notes (global)
 Analyses were developed in R (4.x) and/or Python where noted.
 Randomness is controlled with explicit `set.seed(...)` calls in each branch to ensure bit‑for‑bit repeatability.

 ## How to cite
-If you use code from a branch in academic work, please cite the corresponding paper for that branch and also cite this repository (branch name and commit hash).
+If you use or refer to this code in your research, please cite the dissertation and this branch explicitly.
 Suggested wording:
-> “We used analysis scripts from the ‘<branch‑name>’ branch (commit <hash>) of the DMD Critical‑Period Analyses repository by T. Yamakado (year), released under the Apache 2.0 license.”
+> “We used analysis scripts from the ‘doctoral-dissertation’ branch (commit <insert_commit_hash>) of the DMD Critical-Period Analyses repository by Tetsuhiro Yamakado (2025), released under the Apache 2.0 license.”

 ## License
 Copyright (c) 2025 Tetsuhiro Yamakado.